 Getting married in NYC?
 You’re in luck!
 Whether you’re getting married in Manhattan, Queens, Brooklyn, the Bronx, or Staten Island, there are so many amazing New York wedding venues and event spaces for every couple and style.
 From restaurants that host ceremonies and receptions to outdoor spaces with views of the Hudson River, small and intimate venues to huge and grand locations, you’re sure to find a venue you’ll love.
 For couples looking specifically at Brooklyn wedding venues, you'll love the variety in choosing from rooftop wedding venues, waterfront venues overlooking the East River, small venues for intimate celebrations, and catering halls with lots of in-house services.

-One of the most important parts of getting married in NYC is actually receiving your license!
+One of the most important parts of how to get married in NYC is actually receiving your license!
 To obtain a marriage license, you’ll have to head to the marriage bureau at the City Clerk’s office (there’s one in each borough, depending on where you plan to wed).
 You’ll have to pay a $35 fee by credit card or money order, and bring proper identification to apply for a marriage license.
 A marriage license is valid for 60 days, and you do have to wait 24 hours between receiving your license and having your marriage ceremony.
 Your ceremony must be performed by a marriage officiant who is registered by the city clerk, or you can get married at City Hall for a quicker ceremony!

 If you’re getting married in NYC and hosting out-of-town guests, you’ll likely want to reserve room blocks for them at area hotels as soon as possible—accommodations in NYC tend to book up super-quickly.
 When scoping out accommodations for your loved ones, you’ll want to look for hotels that are near your wedding venue (within walking distance is ideal, but a short taxi or subway ride is okay, too), and are a reasonable price point.
 We recommend giving your guests a few hotel options—one that’s pricier for those who may want to splurge on a weekend in the city, and one more affordable for those on a tighter budget.

 Things to Do in NYC